llvm/llvm-project/clang-tools-extra/docs/clang-tidy/checks/bugprone/unsafe-functions.rst

 Unsafe functions
 ----------------

-The following functions are reported if :ref:`ReportDefaultFunctions<option-ReportDefaultFunctions>` is enabled.
+The following functions are reported if :option:`ReportDefaultFunctions` is enabled.

 If *Annex K.* is available, a replacement from *Annex K.* is suggested for the following functions: